Students may not apply to the BMOS HONOURS SPECIALIZATIONS when they apply for admission to the University.

 To progress in the BMOS HONOURS SPECIALIZATION, students must:

 a) maintain a minimum modular average of 70%;

 b) obtain minimum grades of 60% in all courses listed for the module;

 c) obtain a passing grade in each elective course (students who fail a course are not permitted to progress in Honours programs); and,

 d) maintain a minimum cumulative average of 65%.

 Students who fail to meet these progression requirements may be eligible to apply to a BMOS Specialization or to another program.

-To graduate with a BMOS HONORS SPECIALIZATION, students must achieve a minimum modular average of 70% with a minimum mark of 60% in each course, obtain a passing grade in each elective course, and maintain a minimum average of 65% on the 20.0 courses counted towards the BMOS HONORS SPECIALIZATION Degree.
+To graduate with a BMOS HONOURS SPECIALIZATION, students must achieve a minimum modular average of 70% with a minimum mark of 60% in each course, obtain a passing grade in each elective course, and maintain a minimum average of 65% on the 20.0 courses counted towards the BMOS HONOURS SPECIALIZATION Degree.
 Students with advanced standing must

 achieve an overall average of 65% on courses completed at Western.